This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Studies have repeatedly shown that antioxidants like vitamin A are vital to good health and longevity.
 They benefit eye health, boost immunity and foster cell growth.

-12. Contains Vitamin E
+12. Contains vitamin E

 Vitamin E benefits include helping many organs in the body function properly, and it is extremely useful in naturally slowing the aging process.

-This important and beneficial vitamin has the power to balance cholesterol, fight free radicals, repair damaged skin, balance hormones, repair damaged skin and hair, improve vision, and increase energy levels … and cayenne pepper is an important provider of vitamin E.
+This important and beneficial vitamin has the power to help balance cholesterol, fight free radicals, repair damaged skin, balance hormones, repair damaged skin and hair, improve vision, and increase energy levels … and cayenne pepper is an important provider of vitamin E.

-13. May Prevent Allergies
+13. May prevent allergies

 Because cayenne is an anti-inflammatory agent, it has the power to potentially prevent allergies and the symptoms related to allergies.
 A food allergy, for example, is a measurable response to consuming a specific food.